mathigon/textbooks/content/sequences/content.md

     .box-title: h3 Problem Solving
 ::: .box-body

-What is the sum of the first 100 integers?
+What is the sum of the first 100 positive [integers](gloss:integer)?
 In other words, what is the value of

 {.text-center} `1 + 2 + 3 + 4 + 5 + … + 97 + 98 + 99 + 100`?

-Rather than manually adding up everything, can you use the triangle numbers to help you?
-What about the sum of the first 1000 integers?
+Rather than manually adding up everything, can you use the [triangle numbers](gloss:triangle-numbers) to help you?
+What about the sum of the first 1000 positive integers?

 :::
 :::